 While learning is important, safety is paramount.
 Educational Services (ES) is open for in-person learning, and offers various learning options to ensure everyone feels as safe as possible.
 We have firm and detailed guidelines in place to ensure we are providing safe learning environments for everyone involved.

 Students will always have the opportunity to learn in person, remotely, or through a combination of the two (hybrid learning).
-Any students wishing to meet in person will need to follow a series of guidelines including wearing a mask, respecting social distancing requirements, and getting fully vaccinated.

 No matter how you choose to prepare with ES, we will help you achieve your best!